 - In late 2017, a Vietnamese company successfully used a mask to hack the Face ID face recognition function of Apple's iPhone X. However, the hack is too complicated to implement for large-scale exploitation.

 - Around the same time, researchers from a German company revealed a hack that allowed them to bypass the facial authentication of Windows 10 Hello by printing a facial image in infrared.

-- Forbes announced in an article from May 2018 that researchers from the University of Toronto have developed an algorithm to disrupt facial recognition software (aka privacy filter).
+- Forbes announced in May 2018 that researchers from the University of Toronto had developed an algorithm to disrupt facial recognition software (aka privacy filter).

 - In August 2020, the Verge detailed a "cloaking" app named Fawkes.
-The software imperceptibly distorts your selfies and other pics you may leave on social media.
-The tool is coming from the University of Chicago’s Sand Lab.
+The software gradually distorts your selfies and other pics you may leave on social media.
+The tool comes from the University of Chicago’s Sand Lab.

 In short, a user could apply a filter that modifies specific pixels in an image before putting it on the web.
 These changes are imperceptible to the human eye but are very confusing for facial recognition algorithms.

 - In November 2020, a tool named Anonymizer was made available by Generated Media.
 The software creates a series of synthetic portraits from a picture you can upload.
-The images are mathematically similar to your face and look like you but will trick facial recognition software, according to tnw website.
-It could be an interesting solution to fool systems like Clearview AI that are scrapping millions of faces from social media (learn more on the Clearview AI controversy).
+According to the website, the images are mathematically similar to your face and look like you but will trick facial recognition software.
+It could be an interesting solution to fool systems like Clearview A.I. that are scrapping millions of faces from social media (learn more on the Clearview A.I. controversy).